 On the last Monday of each month at 1:30pm the Museum hosts Living Memories Mondays, a free program for individuals with memory loss and their caretakers featuring a changing hands-on program aimed at promoting engagement and fun.
 Programs include art & music therapy, storytelling sessions, film screenings, and more.
 This is followed by a monthly Memory Cafe, featuring refreshments and the opportunity for those with memory loss and their caretakers to socialize.
 This series is a part of Rhode Island’s Memory Café Network, whose mission is to support Rhode Islanders touched by memory loss or cognitive impairment with a community-based support network rooted in camaraderie, fellowship, and comfort.

-March 30th’s program has been canceled due to concerns for COVID-19.
-Programs are planned to resume in April.
+Programs have been canceled until further notice due to concerns for COVID-19.
 Thank you for your understanding.

 Resources for Your Museum Visit